BIM In Construction: Benefits, Implementation, and Software

 What is BIM in Construction?

-BIM for construction is already widespread globally, especially in the Architecture, Engineering, and Construction (AEC) industry.
+BIM used in construction is already widespread globally, especially in the Architecture, Engineering, and Construction (AEC) industry.
 Some governments, like those in Singapore, even mandate it.

 The Australian construction industry is also embracing the design process of BIM.
 While not universally mandated, its adoption in public and private sectors is on the rise.
 The Queensland Government, for instance, has specific BIM initiatives for major infrastructure projects.